higgi13425/rmrwr-book/_book/io09-building-blocks.md

  $ homeworld : chr [1:87] "Tatooine" "Tatooine" "Naboo" "Tatooine" ...
  $ species   : chr [1:87] "Human" "Droid" "Droid" "Human" ...
  $ films     :List of 87
-  ..$ : chr [1:5] "The Empire Strikes Back" "Revenge of the Sith" "Return of the Jedi" "A New Hope" ...
+  ..$ : chr [1:5] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "Revenge of the Sith" ...
-  ..$ : chr [1:6] "The Empire Strikes Back" "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ...
+  ..$ : chr [1:6] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "The Phantom Menace" ...
-  ..$ : chr [1:7] "The Empire Strikes Back" "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ...
+  ..$ : chr [1:7] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "The Phantom Menace" ...
-  ..$ : chr [1:4] "The Empire Strikes Back" "Revenge of the Sith" "Return of the Jedi" "A New Hope" ..$ : chr [1:5] "The Empire Strikes Back" "Revenge of the Sith" "Return of the Jedi" "A New Hope" ...
+  ..$ : chr [1:4] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "Revenge of the Sith" ..$ : chr [1:5] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "Revenge of the Sith" ...
-  ..$ : chr [1:3] "Attack of the Clones" "Revenge of the Sith" "A New Hope" ..$ : chr [1:3] "Attack of the Clones" "Revenge of the Sith" "A New Hope" ..$ : chr "A New Hope"
+  ..$ : chr [1:3] "A New Hope" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:3] "A New Hope" "Attack of the Clones" "Revenge of the Sith" ..$ : chr "A New Hope"
   ..$ : chr "A New Hope"
-  ..$ : chr [1:6] "The Empire Strikes Back" "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ...
+  ..$ : chr [1:6] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "The Phantom Menace" ...
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "Revenge of the Sith" "A New Hope" ..$ : chr [1:5] "The Empire Strikes Back" "Revenge of the Sith" "Return of the Jedi" "A New Hope" ...
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:2] "A New Hope" "Revenge of the Sith" ..$ : chr [1:5] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "Revenge of the Sith" ...
-  ..$ : chr [1:4] "The Empire Strikes Back" "Return of the Jedi" "A New Hope" "The Force Awakens" ..$ : chr "A New Hope"
+  ..$ : chr [1:4] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" "The Force Awakens" ..$ : chr "A New Hope"
-  ..$ : chr [1:3] "The Phantom Menace" "Return of the Jedi" "A New Hope" ..$ : chr [1:3] "The Empire Strikes Back" "Return of the Jedi" "A New Hope" ..$ : chr "A New Hope"
+  ..$ : chr [1:3] "A New Hope" "Return of the Jedi" "The Phantom Menace" ..$ : chr [1:3] "A New Hope" "The Empire Strikes Back" "Return of the Jedi" ..$ : chr "A New Hope"
-  ..$ : chr [1:5] "The Empire Strikes Back" "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ...
+  ..$ : chr [1:5] "The Empire Strikes Back" "Return of the Jedi" "The Phantom Menace" "Attack of the Clones" ...
-  ..$ : chr [1:5] "The Empire Strikes Back" "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ...
+  ..$ : chr [1:5] "The Empire Strikes Back" "Return of the Jedi" "The Phantom Menace" "Attack of the Clones" ...
-  ..$ : chr [1:3] "The Empire Strikes Back" "Attack of the Clones" "Return of the Jedi" ..$ : chr "The Empire Strikes Back"
+  ..$ : chr [1:3] "The Empire Strikes Back" "Return of the Jedi" "Attack of the Clones" ..$ : chr "The Empire Strikes Back"
   ..$ : chr "The Empire Strikes Back"
   ..$ : chr [1:2] "The Empire Strikes Back" "Return of the Jedi"